What we can do for your child?

 - Selective Dorsal Rhizotomy (SDR) – pre and post operation

 What therapies do we use to support children’s physical development?

-Jo is a Paediatric Physiotherapist who uses physiotherapy to treat children at home, school or at the Bradley Stoke Physio & Health clinic.
-She can deliver treatment in liaison with other therapists or people who may support and work with your child where needed.
+Leila uses physiotherapy and fun to help your child.
+Treatment is available at the Bradley Stoke Physio & Health clinic and can be delivered in liaison with other therapists or people who may support and work with your child where needed.